osposweb/osposweb.github.io/DOCS-USERS-Getting-Started-usage.md

 ![MainScreen->Office->click](https://gitlab.com/webvnz/osposos/raw/master/debianOspos/screenshot-ospos-docs-1-startingmenu.png)

-Olders versions of the OSPOS dont have the Office module icon so will be as the following screen:
+Older versions of the OSPOS don't have the Office module icon so will be as the following screen:

 ![MainScreen->StoreConfig->click](http://www.opensourceposguide.com/sites/default/files/configuration-new/welcome.jpg)